meshery/meshery/docs/pages/installation/index.md

 ```

 **Upgrading with Homebrew**

-To upgrade `mesheryctl`, execute the following command.
+To upgrade `mesheryctl`, execute the following command:
 ```
 brew upgrade mesheryctl
 ```